mxgrok/book_parser/README.md

 you need to know end id must be greater than start id!

 if you want to use proxies set proxies list in config.py and add one more arg: `-p true`

+###  The purpose of the project
+The code is written for educational purposes in the dvmn.org online course for web developers.